The Princess Royal University Hospital’s Hyper Acute Stroke Unit is one of eight specialist stroke centres across London.

-We accept patients from all over the South East and ensure they are sent back to a hospital closer to their home for the rest of their care.
-We transfer local patients straight to our Stroke Unit for continuing care.
+We accept patients from all over the South East and then ensure they are transferred to a hospital closer to their home for the rest of their care.
+Local patients receive the ongoing care they need at our Stroke Unit.

 Our Stroke care at Princess Royal University Hospital (pdf) leaflet has more information about our service.

 We also have a special service for patients who have had stroke-like symptoms but which have improved by the time they are seen.
 These episodes are called Transient Ischaemic Attacks (TIAs) and can be a sign that a person will go on to have a stroke.
 The greatest risk of stroke is within the first 72 hours of having a TIA, so we aim to see suspected TIA patients as soon as possible.

 Our TIA service operates seven days a week.
 We see, assess and treat patients with suspected TIA within 24 hours of referral from their GP.